spack/spack/lib/spack/docs/packaging_guide.rst

        """Validate a detected spec.
 Raise an exception if validation fails."""

-This method receives a detected spec along with its extra attributes and can be used to assert that certain conditions are met by the spec.
-In case the assertions are not honored the spec will be discarded and any assertion message will be logged as the reason for discarding it.
+This method receives a detected spec along with its extra attributes and can be used to check that certain conditions are met by the spec.
+Packagers can either use assertions or raise an ``InvalidSpecDetected`` exception when the check fails.
+In case the conditions are not honored the spec will be discarded and any message associated with the assertion or the exception will be logged as the reason for discarding it.

-As an example, a package that wants to assert that the ``compilers`` attribute is in the extra attributes can implement this method like this:
+As an example, a package that wants to check that the ``compilers`` attribute is in the extra attributes can implement this method like this:

 .. code-block:: python